Free shipping on orders above 200 SAR

 • Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-Code 07640153088031
+Code 7640153080226

-Brand Other
+Brand Gasec

 Category Self Care